*This post may contain affiliate links for which I earn commissions.*

 Wired backhaul removes wireless signal loss between nodes and often produces more reliable multi-floor stability, especially in dense or concrete structures.

-In multi-floor homes, backhaul strategy often determines performance more than brand or price tier.
+In multi-floor homes, backhaul strategy often determines real-world performance more than brand or price tier.